mazurkin/mazurkin.github.io/doc/cv/cv.md

 a secure and efficient interface to private data (Python, Flask, Gunicorn, Google Cloud API).
 - Implemented and delivered the gender prediction model (Bayes, SQL, Python, Sklearn)
 - Implemented the experimental win-rate model for the avails predictor (PyTorch)
-- Implemented the versioned ML model storage (Nginx, Python, Cherrypy)
+- Implemented and delivered the versioned ML model storage (Nginx, Python, Cherrypy)
+- Implemented and delivered the app store scraper with embeddings (Python, Docker, K8S, Pytorch, Optuna, Tensorboard)
+- Implemented and delivered the cleanroom prescription visualizer (Python, Streamlit, Plotly)

 ## Deutsche Bank